swapnilogale/rounded/expenses/how-do-i-import-expenses-from-an-external-file.md

 # Importing expenses

-The Importing expenses feature allows you to import expenses from an external file \(QIF or CSV formats\), in order for you to manually add expenses to your Rounded account.
+If you do not have the Bank Connect feature enabled on your account \(Basic account\), the Importing expenses feature allows you to import expenses from an external file \(QIF or CSV formats\), in order for you to manually add expenses to your Rounded account.

 ## To import expenses from an external file